Rafael van der Vaart: Return to Hamburg

 On 31 August 2012, Van der Vaart returned to his former club, Hamburger SV.
 He would wear his favourite 23 number on the shirt and was announced as club's vice-captain.
 On 16 September, he made his second debut with HSV in a match against Eintracht Frankfurt.
 On 22 September, Van der Vaart provided two assists against Borussia Dortmund, contributing to two crucial goals in a 3–2 win.
 He scored his first goal of the season in a 2–2 away draw against Borussia Mönchengladbach, later suffering a serious injury that left him out of action for several months.

-Van der Vaart made his return to action on 20 January 2013 against 1.
-FC Nürnberg in a 1–1 draw.
+Van der Vaart made his return to action on 20 January 2013 against Nürnberg in a 1–1 draw.
 On 9 April, he was named the club's captain, succeeding Heiko Westermann.
 Not having scored for almost two months, Van der Vaart scored a brace on 20 April 2013 against Fortuna Düsseldorf in a 2–1 home win.
 Hamburg later decided not to give van der Vaart a contract extension.

 Real Betis

 Van der Vaart joined newly promoted Spanish club Real Betis on a free transfer in June 2015.
-He made his debut for the club on 24 September in a 2–1 La Liga defeat to Deportivo de La Coruña.
+He made his debut for the club on 24 September in a 2–1 La Liga defeat to Deportivo.
 His performance turned out to be a fiasco.
 He finally left the club on 30 June 2016, accumulating just 296 minutes of playing time in the 2015–2016 season.